ApplePie Capital franchise financing review

 ApplePie Core loans come with monthly repayments — and so do most bank and SBA loans of that size.
 Whichever lender you go with, consider asking if you can sign up for automatic repayments.
 Then you won’t have to take time out of work to make them each month.

 Check your bank account and your loan balance regularly.
 If your business can afford to make additional payments, you can save on interest.
 And if you notice anything wrong, reach out to your lender as soon as you can.

-If you’re a franchisee looking for financing tailored to your specific business model, ApplePie Capital might be a good fit.
-But you’ll need strong personal credit and assets to qualify.
-And its connection service might not be worth it since its broker fees are relatively steep.
+But it’s ideal not for small expenses.
+Its loans start at $100,000 — and you’ll need strong personal credit and assets to qualify.
+Its connection service might not be worth it, since its broker fees are relatively steep.